terencetatefua/gas-station-website/app/README.md

 ✅ **No manual app upload needed anymore.**
 The GitHub Actions pipeline will automatically:

-- Package the Node.js app into a `gasstation-app.zip`
+- Package the Node.js app into `gasstation-app.zip`
 - Upload the ZIP file to this bucket

 You only need to create the bucket: